 More information about John Semper Jr.'s extensive and varied career is available by clicking on the links at the top of this page.
 You can connect with him on Facebook or send e-mail to johnsemper [at] aol [dot] com.

-News: Episodes One through Four of "Creeporia" are complete!
-Only one more episode to go!
-"Creeporia," the world's first comedy/horror soap opera, was written and directed by John Semper Jr. It's based on his original character, Creeporia, which was developed for his web series of the same name.
-Several production photos have been posted on the Creeporia website.
-"Creeporia" has a new Facebook Page so be sure to Like it to see more photos and get updates on the progress of the project: www.facebook.com/cryptofcreeporia
+News: The fifth and final episode of "Creeporia," the world's first comedy/horror soap opera, is now complete!
+You can see the entire series on the Creeporia website, along with several production photos.
+"Creeporia" was written and directed by John Semper Jr. It's based on his original character, Creeporia, which was developed for his web series of the same name.
+"Creeporia" has a new Facebook Page: www.facebook.com/cryptofcreeporia.
+Be sure to Like it to see more photos and keep up with the latest news about the project.
+Thanks!

 Semper History Trivia